SAFCSP-Team/car-decision-tree-project/README.md

       This car fits your preferences and needs.

 - [ ] Test case 3.

-      System: Do you like comedy movies?
+      System: Would you like the SEDAN car type?
       User: No
-      System: Do you like action movies?
+      System: Would you like the SUV car type?
       User: No
-      System: Do you like animated movies?
-      User: No
-      System: Do you like drama movies?
+      System: Would you like the SPORTS car type?
       User: Yes
-      System: Do you like old movies (before 2000)?
+      System: Are you willing to spend more than 60000?
       User: No
       System:

-      We recommend the following movie for you:
+      We recommend
-      movie name: Oppenheimer
-      year: 2023
-      genre: Drama
-      Rate: 8.3
+      Car name: Dodge Charger
+      Price: 60,000 SAR
+      This car fits your preferences and needs.